grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 }
 ```

-Below is an example Kubernetes configuration which sets up two sets of Agents:
+Below is an example Kubernetes configuration which configures two sets of Agents:
 * A pool of "load balancer" Agents:
   * Spans are received from instrumented applications via `otelcol.receiver.otlp`
   * Spans are then exported via `otelcol.exporter.loadbalancing`.